irahorecka/pycraigslist/README.md

 -   I do not work or have an affiliation with Craigslist.
 -   This library is intended for educational purposes.

+### Dealing with Cloudflare Restrictions

+If you encounter issues retrieving posts from Craigslist due to Cloudflare’s anti-scraping measures, consider using [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr).
+This open-source proxy solution bypasses Cloudflare’s protections.

+To get started:
+1. Follow the [installation guide](https://github.com/FlareSolverr/FlareSolverr#Installation) to spin up the Docker container.
+2. Route your API requests through FlareSolverr to retrieve the desired HTML content.

+This approach has been tested and works as of now.

 ## Installation

     pip install pycraigslist